2000 Summer Olympics closing ceremony: Parade of Icons

-As the main Australian pop icon to end the parade Minogue performed along her crew from the Geodome her recently released single "On a Night Like This".
+Minogue then performed along her crew from the Geodome her recently released single "On a Night Like This".

 Bye from Oz, see ya in Athens

 The show ended with the whole cast performing on the Geodome Stage with Men at Work the Australian classic, "Down Under".
 Finally to end off the 2000 Summer Olympics, Slim Dusty with a guitar in hand performed an acoustic version of "Waltzing Matilda" as a singalong with the cast, athletes, and crowd joining in.
 The Geode had projected two lines, Bye from Oz, and see ya in Athens.
 After the song, the last words spoken at the 2000 Summer Olympics were:

 "Ladies and gentlemen, this concludes the Closing Ceremony of the Games of the XXVII Olympiad.
 On behalf of everyone here tonight, we congratulate the athletes.
 Thank you and goodnight.
 See you in Athens!"